microsoft/atlas-design/css-technical-plan.md

   - 👨‍💻 implement focus styling (focus-visible) 💭
     - escape hatch, which can toggle :focus-visible, rather than the polyfill (.focus-visible)
   - 👨‍💻 implement a css build for prototyping 💭
-    - should include a font face?
 - devops setup
   - branch policies
     - can we get a design and dev to both approve
-    - protect main from pushes
+    - ✔ protect main from pushes ✔
-  - 💭 number of required approvers for a PR?
+  - ✔ number of required approvers for a PR?
+2
   - 👨‍💻 github actions on pull_request open
     - lint (to ensure prepush cannot be avoided and files are in sync)
-  - 👨‍💻💭 release workflow
+  - 👨‍💻💭⏲ release workflow [will do later]
     - tag and publish on pr to specific branch?
 - implement Atomics folder (each sub item is a dev task)
   - 👨‍💻 spacing atomic classes